 Lois Arkin: Public tours of L.A.
 Eco-Village, consulting and public talks for transforming urban neighborhoods into more sustainable communities: email@example.com

-Michelle Wong: Healing teas and Acupuncture.
-Watch for details.
+Michelle Wong: Healing teas and Certified Acupuncture.
+Contact Michelle at:

 Somerset Waters and Aurisha Smolarksi Waters: Telematique, a unique classical music duo (cello and violin), more information.

 Somerset Waters Housebuilding Project.
 Looking for people interested in learning about the construction processes of building a sustainably built cabin which includes progressive framing strategies and roofing, solar thermal and controller electronics.
 Location: Crestline, CA 92325 (1- 1/2 hr from downtown Los Angeles).
 We have a series of weekends throughout the summer 2014 when we will be building.
 Vegetarian food/beverage will be supplied.
 Camping on property available for overnight or extended stays.
 Email firstname.lastname@example.org if you are interested, and we will get you more information.